853939676/final_project_2020Sp/README.md

 **Hypothesis:**

-* The spread of COVID-19 will negatively influence the stock price of Constellation.
+* The spread of COVID-19 is negatively correlated to the stock price of Constellation.
 * The influence of coronavirus on Corona Beer stock price will gradually disappear as coronavirus continues.

 **Datasets:**